Understanding Form W-8BEN: Purpose and When to Use It

 Who Needs to Fill Out Form W-8BEN?

-Non-resident alien individuals that may be subject to 30% withholding of U.S. federal taxes on U.S-source income need to fill out Form W-8BEN before they receive their first payment, even if they can claim an exemption from withholding.
+Non-resident alien individuals who may be subject to 30% withholding of U.S. federal taxes on U.S.-source income need to fill out Form W-8BEN before they receive their first payment, even if they can claim an exemption from withholding.

 When subject to withholding of U.S. taxes, the single owner of a disregarded entity, NRA-classified account holder of a foreign financial institution (FFI), and the non-U.S. transferor of an interest in a partnership for a connected gain are also required to file Form W-BEN.